hundredrabbits/thebook/north_pacific_logbook.md

 I've come to value the texture of food because of my time living in Japan, anything chewy, or slimy, whether it be nattou (fermented soybeans), okra or yamaimo (Japanese mountain yam).

 ##### 1030
 I made pitas, not for a meal but to snack on.
 I'm glad the weather allows for this kind of messy cooking.
 The wind is good, we are pushing northeast.
 The sea is calm, the sun is bright and the sky is clear.
-We're gliding at 9-11 km/h (5-6 kn).
+We're gliding at 5-6 kn.

 ##### 1200
 The dolphins are back!
 They swam with Pino for a good hour.
 We love watching their dorsal fins cut through the water, the shine of their backs gleaming in the sun.
 Once in a while, a row of them all jump out together, perfectly synchronized in a neat line.
 It looks like a glitch in the Matrix—almost too perfect.
 It's hard to be sad when dolphins are near.
 Now, if only Bowie would swing by to say hello.